Nuitka/Nuitka/Developer_Manual.rst

 consistent code formatting.
 The imports are sorted with ``isort`` for proper order.

-The tool (mostly black) encodes all formatting rules, and makes the decisions for us.
+The tool (mostly ``black`` and ``isort``) encodes all formatting rules, and makes the decisions for us.
 The idea being that we can focus on actual code and do not have to care as much about other things.
+It also deals with Windows new lines, trailing space, etc. and even sorts pylint disable statements.

 Identifiers
 -----------

 Classes are camel case with leading upper case.
 Functions and methods are with leading verb in lower case, but also camel case.
 Variables and arguments are lower case with ``_`` as a separator.

 .. code-block:: python